julienlapointe/quote-library/README.md

 I am building Quote Library because I enjoy collecting quotes, but I don't have a tool for **organizing** and **viewing** them.
-I currently use my Apple Notes app to store a long list of quotes, but they are locked in reverse chronological order by date added so I rarely see old quotes.
+I currently use my Apple Notes app to store a long list of quotes, but they are locked in reverse chronological order by date added so I rarely see old quotes again.

 ### What are the user stories?

-- As a user, I want to be able to **add** a quote (along with the author and tags) to my library.
+- As a user, I want to be able to **add** a quote (along with the author) to my library.
 - As a user, I want to be able to **edit** a quote in my library.
-- As a user, I want to be able to **delete** a quote from my library.
+- As a user, I want to be able to **remove** a quote from my library.
-- As a user, I want to be able to **view** my all my quotes in a list.
+- As a user, I want to be able to **view** all my quotes in a list.